csvpath/csvpath/README.md

 For lots more ideas see the unit tests and [more examples here](#examples).

+There are a small number of configuration options.
+Read <a href='https://github.com/dk107dk/csvpath/blob/main/docs/config.md'>more about those here</a>.

 ## The print function

 Before we get into the details of the scanning and matching parts of paths, including all the functions, let's look at print.
 The `print` function has several important uses, including: